-A. The Winslow Indian Health Care Center has requested to be designated a "tribal organization" for a period of twenty-five (25) years, for the purposes of contracting with the United States Indian Health Service and to negotiate and enter into Title I, Indian Self-Determination Act (P.L.
+- A. The Winslow Indian Health Care Center has requested to be designated a "tribal organization" for the purposes of contracting with the United States Indian Health Service and to negotiate and enter into Title I, Indian Self-Determination Act (P.L.
 93-638, as amended) contracts and Title V Self Governance Compacts pursuant to the Indian Self-Determination Act (P.L.
 93-638, as amended).
-As found within Exhibit No. 2.

-- B. The Winslow Indian Health Care Center serves the Navajo Nation Chapters of Dilkon, Tolani Lake, Teesto, Leupp, Tsidi To'ii, Jeddito, Indian Wells and White Cone. - C. The Winslow Indian Health Care Center proposal for designation of "Tribal Organization" has been endorsed by separate resolutions adopted by all the named respective Chapters.
-See Exhibit No. 2. - D. The Health, Education and Human Services Committee of the Navajo Nation Council through Resolution HEHSCJY-28-18, has found it to be in the best interest of the Navajo Nation to approve and recommend to the Naabik'iyáti' Committee of the Navajo Nation Council that the Winslow Indian Health Care Center be given the revocable designation of "tribal organization" for a period of fifteen (15) years for the purposes of contracting with the United States Indian Health Service and to negotiate and enter into Title I, Indian Self-Determination Act (P.L.
+See Exhibit A. - B. The Winslow Indian Health Care Center serves the Navajo Nation Chapters of Dilkon, Tolani Lake, Teesto, Leupp, Tsidi To' ii, Jeddito, Indian Wells and White Cone. - C. The Winslow Indian Health Care Center proposal for designation of "tribal organization" has been endorsed by separate resolutions adopted by all the named respective Chapters.
+See Exhibit A, Tab No. 4. - D. The Health, Education and Human Services Committee of the Navajo Nation Council finds it to be in the best interest of the Navajo Nation to approve and recommend to the Naabik'íyáti' Committee that the Winslow Indian Health Care Center be given the revocable designation of "tribal organization" for a period of fifteen (15) years, beginning October 1, 2020 and ending September 30, 2035, for the purposes of contracting with the United States Indian Health Service and to negotiate and enter into Title I, Indian Self-Determination Act (P.L.
 93-638, as amended) contracts and Title V Self Governance Compacts pursuant to the Indian Self-Determination Act (P.L.
-93-638, as amended), attached as Exhibit No. 3 and subject to the Terms and Conditions as found therein. - E. The Naabik'íyáti' Committee of the Navajo Nation Council finds it to be in the best interest of the Navajo Nation, upon approval and recommendation of the Health, Education and Human Services Committee (Committee), to approve giving the Winslow Indian Health Care Center the revocable designation of "tribal organization" for a period of fifteen (15) years for the purposes of contracting with the United States Indian Health Service and to negotiate and enter into Title I, Indian Self-Determination Act (P.L.
-93-638, as amended) contracts and Title V Self Governance Compacts pursuant to the Indian Self-Determination Act (P.L.
-93-638, as amended) and subject to the continuing compliance with the Terms and Conditions as approved and adopted by the Committee attached hereto as Exhibit No. 3 and also as found at Exhibit B within Exhibit No. 2.
+93-638, as amended), subject to the Terms and Conditions as found attached at Exhibit B.